the-butcher/MOTH.CO2.2/moth_client/README.md

 ---

-The client subproject is react-web-application, storable on the device's SD-card, then consumable with any browser directly from the device.
+The client subproject is react-web-application, storable on the device's SD-card and consumable with any browser directly from the device.

 The Client UI is split into 3 main pages: